Summer Workshops 2017

 Each summer, the Oratorio Chorale hosts a series of workshops designed to improve and enrich singers’ choral experience.
 These workshops are open to all interested members of our community.
 Workshops are offered in three categories: sight-singing, vocal technique, and music history.
 Instructors include Oratorio Chorale Artistic Director Emily Isaacson, Artist in Residence Mary Sullivan, Chorale Accompanist Scott Wheatley, and visiting scholar Aaron Peisner.

 Workshops take place at St. Paul’s Episcopal Church in Brunswick and St. Mary’s Episcopal Church in Falmouth.
-Specific dates, times, and locations are in preparation.
+See course descriptions below for specific times and locations.

 $25 for one course

 $65 for Sight-Singing Bootcamp, any level